 The styling is great too: sleek and simple, with the controls and ports tucked away on the bottom of the earcup mounts.

 On the right is a set of three buttons (more on these later) and a 3.5mm jack, so you can keep listening with the included aux cable should the battery run flat.
 On the left is the lone “Feature” button and a USB-C port for chargin

 Few pairs of noise-canceling headphones offer so much, for so little money, as the Urbanista Miami.
 They sound good, they’re stylish, they support Google Assistant and Siri, and they’ll last for days.
 Urbanista promises 40 hours of ANC playback, which we got in our testing with time to spare.

 Actually, noise-cancelling headphones can be beneficial, since both loud noises and constant low-level noise can lead to health problems.Acute loud noises can damage hearing, interfere with sleep, raise blood pressure and stress levels and cause headaches.

 That’s where active noise-canceling headphones come in.
 Active noise-canceling headphones can do everything that passive ones can do — their very structure creates a barrier that blocks high-frequency sound waves.
 They also add an extra level of noise reduction by actively erasing lower-frequency sound waves

 Is it bad to sleep with noise Cancelling headphones?

-So, is it possible (and safe) to sleep with noise-cancelling headphones?
-Providing you’re comfortable, it’s possible, not bad and completely safe to choose noise cancelling headphones because they are a good alternative to earplugs, which can be harmful if worn at night.
+So, is it possible (and safe) to sleep with noise-canceling headphones?
+Providing you’re comfortable, it’s possible, not bad, and completely safe to choose noise-canceling headphones because they are a good alternative to earplugs, which can be harmful if worn at night.